-1. That as from the beginning of the first pay period to commence after the 1st December, 1947, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+- Tinsmiths Board; - (ii) any person employed electro plating, grinding, polishing, or finishing articles of tableware or table cutlery"has made the following Determination, viz.:- - 1.
+That as from the beginning of the first pay period to commence in August, 1951, the last previous Determination of this Board shall be revoked and replaced by this Determination.